Lorr-etta/fitness-tracker-alx/figure8-fitness/README.md

 - Provides context about the service/brand.
 - Fully responsive and styled for readability.

+### Services
+- Yoga: Guided sessions to improve flexibility, balance, and relaxation.
+- Diet: Personalized meal plans and nutrition guidance for healthy living.
+- Virtual Coaching: Online coaching with certified trainers, accessible anytime.
+- Expert Advice: Professional tips and insights on fitness, nutrition, and lifestyle.

 ### Styling
 - Tailwind CSS for utility-first styling.
 - Custom CSS for animations, hero overlay, navbar shadows, and responsive behavior.